Battle of Helsingborg: Aftermath

-The remainder of the Danish army, severely depleted from the engagement that had left them with 1,500 men killed, 3,500 men wounded and 2,677 men captured, had sought refuge within the walls of Helsingborg, and Stenbock avoided attacking them in a head-on assault as they had too advantageous a position to successfully take the city without suffering heavy casualties.
+The remainder of the Danish army, severely depleted from the engagement that had left them with 1,500 men killed, 3,500 men wounded and 2,677 men captured, sought refuge within the walls of Helsingborg.
+Stenbock avoided attacking them in a head-on assault as they had too advantageous a position to successfully take the city without suffering heavy casualties.
 Instead, he laid siege to the city and invited the Danes to capitulate, but the offer was dismissed by von Dewitz.
 A Swedish council of war determined that their army was too weak to storm the city, and instead started an artillery bombardment of the city.
-By March 5, the last remains of the Danish army left Scania after intentionally slaughtering all their horses and sabotaging their cannons by spiking them.
+By 5 March the last remains of the Danish army left Scania after intentionally slaughtering all their horses and sabotaging their cannons by spiking them.
 The Danes lost over 7,500 men, who had been either killed, wounded, or captured.
 The Swedish losses amounted to 2,800 dead or wounded.
-The Danish army left Scania, never to return again.
+The Danish army left Scania, never to return.
 The city of Helsingborg was hit hard by the battle, due both to the Swedish bombardment which destroyed its buildings, and all the remaining human and horse cadavers poisoning the wells.
 A plague epidemic then harrowed the town and further reduced its population.
 Helsingborg did not recover until the middle of the 19th century.

 After Stenbock's victory at Helsingborg, a heroic cult began to grow around him in the Swedish Empire.
-He received personal congratulations from the Queen Dowager Hedvig Eleonora, Princess Ulrika Eleonora, Duke Charles Frederick of Holstein-Gottorp, King Stanisław Leszczyński and the Duke of Marlborough.
-Throughout the Kingdom, Stenbock's victory was celebrated with tributes, writings and artistic works, and a general thanksgiving ceremony was held on 18 March, where Stenbock's name was praised.
+He received personal congratulations from the Queen Dowager Hedvig Eleonora, Princess Ulrika Eleonora, Duke Charles Frederick of Holstein-Gottorp, King Stanisław Leszczyński of Poland and the Duke of Marlborough.
+Throughout the kingdom, Stenbock's victory was celebrated with tributes, writings and artistic works, and a general thanksgiving ceremony was held on 18 March, where Stenbock's name was praised.
 In April, Stenbock traveled to Stockholm to inform the Privy Council about the new strategic situation.
 On arrival, he was hailed by the citizens of Stockholm and he held several victory speeches before the clergy and peasant estates.
-The Riksdag of the Estates offered him the Bååtska palace, and on May 21 the Privy council appointed him field marshal, sending the letter of appointment to Charles XII in Bender for the King's signature, which came shortly after.
+The Riksdag of the Estates offered him the Bååtska palace, and on 21 May the Privy Council appointed him field marshal, sending the letter of appointment to Charles XII in Bender for the King's signature, which came shortly after.
 The battle marked the end of any realistic hopes for Denmark to recover the Scanian territories, and they have remained part of Sweden ever since.